sylhare/sylhare.github.io/_posts/2024/2024-04-26-Software-architecture.md

 - Deal with integration issues (system configuration, access rights)
 - Decide on run time properties (the actual code)

-It links the conceptual and logical steps while applying the meta one (with the guidelines).
+It links the conceptual and logical steps while applying the _meta_ one (with the guidelines).

-This type of architecture is usually undocumented, but is reviewed as part of code reviews.
+This type of architecture is usually undocumented but is reviewed as part of code reviews.
 That's the daily decisions a developer needs to make, _how to name that variable?_, _what pattern should I use?_, _how can I make it "better"?_.